Music of New Jersey: Pop

 Pop music had no shortage of artists from New Jersey.
 One of the most successful artists of all time with an estimated 150 million record sales, Frank Sinatra, was born and raised in Hoboken.
 Sinatra began his career during the beginning of the swing era, and his music can be described as classical pop, easy listening, swing, and jazz.
 Today, Sinatra has three stars on the Hollywood Walk of Fame, a statue in Hoboken, a street and a park named after him in Hoboken, various buildings in universities named after him, as well as various streets named after him throughout the country.
 Frank Sinatra's daughter, Nancy Sinatra, also went on to become a successful pop artist, peaking in popularity during the 1960s.

 Whitney Houston, one of the best selling artists of all time with over 220 million records sold worldwide, was born in Newark but primarily raised in East Orange.
 Houston's style was a combination of pop, R&B, soul, and gospel music, and became one of the most influential artists of all time as a result of her success and musical techniques.
 She had 11 number-one singles on the Billboard Hot 100 and is the only artist to have seven consecutive number-one singles on the chart.
 She has won dozens of awards in her career, and has been inducted into various Halls of Fame.

+Italian-born Gioia Bruno emigrated to New Jersey as a child, growing up in Lodi.
+In 1986, Bruno relocated to Florida and became a labelmate of Houston's as a member of Expose.
+She later had a solo career on the dance charts.
+She sang on seven Billboard Hot 100 Top Ten hits, singing lead on three of them.

 The Jonas Brothers, consisting of Joe, Nick, and Kevin Jonas, are a pop rock band formed in 2005.
 The brothers were all raised in Wyckoff and moved to Little Falls.
 The trio had a Disney Channel show and starred in Camp Rock.
 Halsey, a successful pop artist emerging in the mid-2010s, was born and raised in Edison.

+Charlie Puth, Lea Michele, Debbie Harry, Dom Okon, Dionne Warwick, and Nick Mara also hail from New Jersey.